statsmodels/statsmodels/docs/source/sandbox.rst

 sandbox code varies widely.

-.. automodule:: statsmodels.sandbox

 Examples
 --------

 There are some examples in the `sandbox.examples` folder.
 Additional examples are directly included in the modules and in subfolders of the sandbox.

 Module Reference